 Sleep apnea is an under-diagnosed condition that prevents adults and children alike from getting the rest they deserve.
-Symptoms of sleep apnea include drowsiness, feelings of stress or depression, and may or may not be accompanied by snoring.Sleep apnea has also been known to cause nighttime teeth grinding, and increases the body's production of the protein Lectin, which can make it difficult for sleep apnea patients to lose weight.
+Symptoms of sleep apnea include drowsiness, constant fatigue, depression, feelings of stress, unrefreshing sleep, cognitive impairment, high blood pressure, frequent awakenings, and chronic pain; sleep disordered breathing may or may not be accompanied by snoring.Sleep apnea has also been known to cause nighttime teeth grinding, and increases the body's production of the protein Lectin, which can make it difficult for sleep apnea patients to lose weight.
 If you, your partner, or another family member has trouble with any of these, it could be a sign of sleep apnea.

 Sleep disordered breathing includes a continuum of breathing problems that range from small airway dimensional reduction changes to complete airway obstruction.
 Sleep apnea literally means lack of airflow when you sleep, which happens when your muscles relax during sleep and your airway collapses.
 When the airway collapses, air does not flow freely or is obstructed.
 Even Patients with no snoring and a small decrease of their airway space during sleep have to work harder to breathe while asleep.
 This extra effort and work to breath during sleep does not allow for restful and deep sleep; the patient may not snore, but still wakes up tired, with daytime sleepiness and excessive fatigue, and other sleep apnea symptoms.
 This is called Upper Airway Resistance Syndrome (UARS); because there is often no snoring, the patient is unaware of their breathing struggles.